CoThings-App/cothings/README.md

     `ADMIN_USERNAME` and `ADMIN_PASSWORD` are the credentials for managing rooms.
 To access the rooms management the url is `/rooms`

-2. Update your database settings in `docker-compose.yml` file.
+2. Update your database settings and persistent volume paths in `docker-compose.yml` file.

 3. Build the image `docker build -t cothings .` Please note that, since out `Dockerfile` use multistage build, you will need Docker version 17.05 or later.